hoangnam17012008/RooverCord/README.md

 ## RooverCordᴸᴵᵀᴱ
 ***

-#### A lightweight, fully customizable, Discord exploit injector and SelfBot, created by Roover and Shell.
+#### A lightweight, fully customizable, Discord exploit executor and selfbot, created by Roover and Shell.

 ### <p align="center">👹 RooverCord 👹</p>
 ***